Dr. Tia Brown McNair

 How can we accelerate broad-scale systemic innovation to advance educational practices that engage diversity and challenge inequities in student outcomes to make excellence inclusive?
 What are promising strategies for designing educational pathways that emphasize discovery and innovation as fundamental aspects of a high-quality liberal education?
 How do we articulate and demonstrate the value of experiential learning and student participation in high-impact practices as essential preparation for productive work, life, global citizenship, and an inclusive democracy?
 Through a discussion of the core elements of AAC&U’s signature initiative, Making Excellence Inclusive as well as lessons learned from national projects, including Committing to Equity and Inclusive Excellence: Campus-Based Strategies for Student Success, participants will explore the necessary steps to reach new heights in shared efforts to advance student learning and success.

-Dr. Lang will also be facilitating one of the Concurrent Sessions:
+Dr. McNair will also be facilitating one of the Concurrent Sessions:

 Making Excellence Inclusive and Advancing Educational Equity: A Quality Framework for Experiential Education

 The dynamism of higher education is the opportunity to participate in an environment where intellectual diversity is cherished, where a free exchange of ideas is appreciated, and where student diversity is valued.
 Higher education institutions represent an educational space where inclusion, not exclusion, should thrive.
 However, this is not always the reality for all students and educators, even though the aspiration is to create educational environments where all participants can achieve their full potential and develop their human gifts.
 Designing educational experiences that are inclusive and value students’ “cultural wealth” represent an ongoing challenge and an opportunity.
 This interactive workshop will assist faculty members in the intentional design of high-quality educational experiences that promote student engagement and assets, equity in student outcomes, and learning across differences.